Louisville Xtreme

-The Louisville Xtreme are an indoor football team based in Louisville, Kentucky, with home games at the KFC Yum!
+The Louisville Xtreme were an indoor football team based in Louisville, Kentucky, with home games at the KFC Yum!
 Center.
 They began play as the Kentucky Xtreme in the Continental Indoor Football League (CIFL) in 2013 and 2014.
 Midway through the 2014 CIFL season, the league removed the team's membership and the Xtreme temporarily suspended operations.
 After playing the 2015 season in the semi-professional Minor League Football Alliance (MLFA), the team rebranded as the Louisville Xtreme in 2017.
 In 2020, the Xtreme were added to the American Arena League (AAL) but cancelled its season citing the COVID-19 pandemic.
 For the 2021 season, the Xtreme were announced to be joining the National Arena League, but instead joined the Indoor Football League three months later.

 The Xtreme were the first indoor football team in the Louisville area since the af2's Louisville Fire folded in 2008.
 The co-owners of the CIFL Xtreme were Victor Cole and Mario Urrutia.
 While in the CIFL, the Xtreme played their home games at Freedom Hall in Louisville, but was suspended by the league after Urrutia abandoned the team to join the Winnipeg Blue Bombers midseason.
 Cole remained the managing owner after the team was removed from the CIFL.